LIFESTYLE & TRAVEL PHOTOGRAPHY: ARCADIA BLUFFS GOLF CLUB

 On this day, in that place, for a few brief moments, that happened to me.
 At a place called Arcadia Bluffs.

 Arcadia Bluffs is a links course, in the style of the early, and legendary, Irish and Scottish courses.
 Carved into the bluffs on the shores of Lake Michigan, it is at once awe inspiring and intimidating.
 At its highest point, the links are more than one hundred feet above Lake Michigan.
 The views from the elevated tee boxes are simply stunning.
 To play this course well is a true challenge for the average golfer.
-But add the pull of amazing vistas and a layout second to none and this becomes much more than a simple round of golf.
+But add the pull of breath taking vistas and a dramatic and this becomes much more than a simple round of golf.

 About the water color.
 Lake Michigan is blue like no blue I have ever seen.

 That blue is real.
-I kid you not.
-I captured all images using the Neutral setting on my Nikon DSLR, as I do for all images I capture.
-For you Nikon shooters that’s a setting below standard.
-By below, I mean less saturated than the standard settings.
-Nikon’s Standard setting ramps up the colors far too much for my liking.
-The colors in the Standard setting seem unnatural and over saturated to me, with too much pop.
-Almost cartoon like.
-So, I choose the Neutral setting and add color and saturation as needed, in post productiion.
-I actually had to ramp down (decrease) the colors in many of these shots, because they were so strong and powerful that they seemed supernatural.
+I captured the images this day using the Neutral color setting on my Nikon DSLR pro body, as I do for all images I capture.
+For those of you who are Nikon shooters, you know that is the setting below standard.
+Out of the gate, Nikon’s Standard setting ramps up the colors far too much for my liking, so I choose the Neutral setting as a starting point and add color and saturation.
+I actually had to ramp down (decrease) the colors in many of these shots, even in Neutral, because they were so strong that they seemed supernatural.